-Without any usable a-priori system information, we have to construct the $j + s$ initial values for the unknown $x(t_k)$ or $X(t_k)$ and $k \leq j+s$ that will be used to iterate with a {\tt j\_s} look-ahead convergent finite difference scheme based discrete ZNN method.\\[1mm] After many tries at this nearly impossible task, our best choice for the first 'solution' turned out to be a random entry matrix or vector for $x(t_o)$ or $X(t_o)$ and then iterating through $j + s$ simple low truncation error order ZNN steps until a higher truncation order predictive ZNN method can take over for times $t_k$, running more accurately with truncation error order $O(\tau^{j+2})$ when $k \gg j+s$.\\[1mm] Here we illustrate this random entries start-up process for the time-varying matrix square root example of solving $A(t)_{n,n} = X(t) \cdot X(t) \in \CC_{n,n}$ from subpart {\bf (VII)} by using \\[1mm] (a) the Kronecker form representation of $\dot X(t) (:)$ in (\ref{Msqrv}),\\(b) the matrix column vector notation $X(:) \in \CC^{n^2}$ for $n$ by $n$ matrices $X$, and \\[0.5mm] (c) the Kronecker product rule (\ref{kmult}) \ $(B^T \otimes A )X(:) = C(:) $ \ for compatible matrix triple products $ C = AXB$. \\[1mm] The Kronecker product representation requires two different notations of matrices here, one as a square array, denoted by the letter $m$ affixed to the matrix name such as in $X\!m$, and another as a column vector matrix, denoted by an added $v$ to the matrix name as in $X\!v$.
-With these notations, equation (\ref{Msqrv}) now reads as
+Without any usable a priori system information, we have to construct the $j + s$ initial values for the unknown $x(t_k)$ or $X(t_k)$ and $k \leq j+s$ that will then be used to iterate with a {\tt j\_s} look--ahead convergent finite difference scheme based discrete ZNN method.\\[1mm] After many tries at this {\em task}, our best choice for the first 'solution' turned out to be a random entry vector or matrix for $x(t_o)$ or $X(t_o)$ of proper dimensions and then iterating through $j + s$ simple low truncation error order ZNN steps until a higher truncation order predictive ZNN method can take over for times $t_{k+1}$, running more accurately with local truncation error order $O(\tau^{j+2})$ when $k > j+s$.\\[1mm] Here we illustrate this random entries start--up process for the time--varying matrix square root example of solving $A(t)_{n,n} = X(t) \cdot X(t) \in \CC_{n,n}$ from subpart {\bf (VII)} by using \\[1mm] (a) the Kronecker form representation of $\dot X(t) (:)$ of (23), denoted here as (23$v$) for conformity,\\ (b) the matrix column vector notation $X(:) \in \CC^{n^2}$ for $n$ by $n$ solution matrices $X$, and \\[0.5mm] (c) the Kronecker product rule (21) \ $(B^T \otimes A )X(:) = C(:) $ \ for compatible matrix triple products $ C = AXB$. \\[1mm] The Kronecker product representation requires two different notations of matrices $X$ here: one as a square array, denoted by the letter $m$ affixed to the matrix name such as in $X\!m$, and another as a column vector matrix, denoted by an added $v$ to the matrix name as in $X\!v$.
+With these notations, equation (23) now reads as